summer-of-AI-banner-image-carousel

 Guest Speakers and Panel Discussions

 Engage in thoughtful presentations and facilitated conversations about the future of AI and it’s impacts on higher education.
-All sessions will be held in Armory room 156 and shared remotely via Zoom.
-No registration required for these virtual events.
+All sessions will be held in Armory room 156 and online via Zoom.
+No registration required for these online events.

 Gen AI Support Session - On Campus and Zoom: